 There are actually two Help to Buy (Scotland) schemes.
-The Help to Buy (Scotland) Affordable New Build scheme has larger home builders registered and the Help to Buy (Scotland) Smaller Developers New Build scheme has smaller home builders registered.
-The same terms apply to both schemes and the agent handling the schemes will be able to confirm which one you are eligible for depending on the new build you want to buy.
+The Help to Buy (Scotland) Affordable New Build scheme has larger home builders registered.
+The Help to Buy (Scotland) Smaller Developers New Build scheme has smaller home builders registered.
+The same terms apply to both schemes.
+The agent handling the schemes will be able to confirm which one you are eligible for depending on the new build you want to buy.

 New Supply Shared Equity (NSSE)

 This scheme offers help if you want to buy a new-build property from a local council or housing association.
 It’s available for first-time buyers as well as priority groups.
 These include members of the armed forces, people with disabilities, those who rent from a housing association or council, people aged 60 and over, veterans, partners of deceased service personnel and previous homeowners who have experienced a considerable change in their situations.

 What are the conditions?

 If you need help to buy a property, you pay the majority share of the new build under this scheme, typically from 60% to 80% of the purchase price.
 The Scottish Government funds the rest and has security on the property for that share.
 You don’t need to pay interest on the share funded by the government.
 However, you do need to pay a small deposit and take out a mortgage to use the scheme.

 You can increase your share by a minimum of 5% per year.
 Usually, you can continue to do this until you own 100% of your home.
 However, a ‘golden share’ sometimes applies, which restricts your ownership to 80% and ensures the government retains 20%.
 Usually, this only occurs where fewer affordable properties are found in areas.
 Ask your solicitor to check the shared equity agreement for the inclusion of a ‘golden share’ clause.